Safariland

 Retention Level I ™

-In simple terms, Level l retention is defined as being able to hold the gun in place for 5 seconds while an adversary attempts to remove the gun with force in any direction for 5 seconds.
-An example of Level l retention is a holster with a single device which holds the gun in the holster.
+with a single device which holds the gun in the holster.
 By flipping open a thumb break the gun is now free to be removed from the holster.

 Retention Level lI ™

-The Safariland model 2955 is a Level ll holster.
-To release the gun the thumb break snap must be released then the gun must be pivoted forwarded to unlock the gun from the holster.
+Safariland model 2955 is a Level ll holster.
+To release the gun the

-Blackhawk SERPA® Level ll To release the gun the side button must be pressed by the index finger.
+Blackhawk SERPA® Level ll.
+To release the gun the side button must be pressed by the index finger.
 The gun must be drawn straight out of the holster.
 The level ll retention pressure may be manually adjusted.

 Retention Level llI ™